 2. To support all forms of practice that address conditions in a way compatible with the Middle Way.

 We intend to support these aims by various activities: blogging and web discussion here and on the society’s facebook page; creating audio and audio-visual material; retreats for fuller study and training in the Middle Way; supporting local groups; providing face-to-face talks in different places; promotion and support for publications about the Middle Way.
 You are welcome to suggest further activities that would further our aims.

-We welcome new members and subscribers.
+We welcome new members.
 Anyone who supports the above aims is welcome to join the society, regardless of background or tradition.
 The key point is not what tradition you come from, but whether you think the Middle Way overrides all appeals to authority in that tradition.
 For example, you could be a Catholic practitioner of the Middle Way, but only if you are prepared to subject the Church’s teachings to the scrutiny of experience and to lay aside those that are metaphysical (and thus incompatible with judgement based on experience).
 You might still find the Pope inspiring, but his edicts will need a critical edit function using autonomous judgement.
 Similar points will apply to those from other traditions: Buddhists, Secular Humanists, Scientific Naturalists, Hindus, Muslims etc.

-Membership of the society requires a small subscription to support the work of the society, but gives you the right to contribute to decision making in the society.
+Membership of the society requires a small donation to support the work of the society, but gives you the right to contribute to decision making in the society.
 Alternatively you can subscribe to an email list for free to just be kept informed of our activities.
-See the subscribe page for more details of the advantages of membership, and of how to join.
+See the ‘join us’ page for more details of the advantages of membership, and of how to join.

 A copy of our constitution can be found here: (Amended MWS Constitution 2014) and will be reviewed at each Annual General Meeting.
 Please contact our secretary with any organisational or constitutional queries.